Supporting children through key adults

 The information from Operation Encompass will be passed on to a Level 3 trained Safeguarding Officer.
 At Bampton Primary School the Safeguarding Officers are:

 Anton Devereaux, Deputy Designated Safeguarding Lead

 Further support can come from our Trust colleagues.
-They will be available to receive information and pass it onto school if for some reason Mr Bladon or Mr Devereaux are not contactable.
+They will be available to receive information and pass it on to the school if for some reason the DSL & DDSL are not available.